 The stone ruins tried to say something here, but I wasn't done.

-"Take me, Ruins: My dad hated his job, so he took it out on my face; the face that ate up all he earned.
-And my mom, well, she hated her marriage, so took it out on my face, the face that looked like the man she no longer loved.
-Then the grandma comes to town, and talk about the walking Blues; why the only time she stopped walking was when she told you tales of yesteryear."
+"Take my reality, Ruins--the reality of my formative years: My dad hated his job, so he took it out on my face; the face that ate up all he earned.
+And my mom, well, she hated her marriage, so she took it out on my bonehead, the bonehead that looked like the husband she no longer loved.
+Then the grandma comes to town, and talk about the walking Blues; why the only time she stopped walking was when she told you depressing tales of yesteryear."

-The ruins, here, having been there, tried to take me to school on yesteryear.
+The ruins, here, having been through some yesteryears of its own, tried to take me to school on yesteryears.
 But I wouldn't have it.

 Of course, one couldn't recall one of Grandma's yesteryears without craving something sweet.
 "But first, Ruins, let me touch on my first love."